GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
+> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
+They should rather think of their program as a servant, whose master, the user, should be able to control it.
 >
-> ~ *Tony Parisi (software developer)*
+> ~ *John McCarthy (computer scientist)*

 ---
 ## 🏎 Quick Facts